-Nevada Appeal Article by Linda Morrone, November 2018
+Nevada Appeal Article by Linda Marrone, November 2018.

 Thanksgiving is behind us, Christmas will be here before we know it and the New Year is on the horizon.
 This year especially I think is a good time to reflect on what we have that so many others don’t — a great community to live in, a home, a job, food, family, and friends.
 Being grateful should be practiced year round not just in November.
 Remember to always hem your blessings with gratitude so they don’t unravel.